 In the Lifetime of the Buddha

 Knowing the Sakya clan’s reputation, the king’s assistants wanted to be sure the woman they were taking back was truly noble-born.
 So the family faked eating a meal together as proof.
-This was done by having what was claimed to be a very important letter delivered to the father at the start of mealtime that he needed to read right away, so he sat at the table reading rather than eating.
-This made it appear to the king’s assistants that he ate a meal with his daughter, but since he didn’t actually eat, he didn’t degrade himself with a slave-born girl.
+This was done by having what was claimed to be a very important letter delivered to the father at the start of the meal, so after taking just one bite he sat at the table reading rather than eating.
+This made it appear that he had dined with his daughter, but since he didn’t actually eat, he didn’t degrade himself with a slave.

 King Pasenadi truly loved his new consort and made her his chief queen.
 Soon a son was born and he grew up receiving all the advantages a prince deserved, except he did not get gifts from his maternal grandfather’s family.
 Not wanting her son to know about her life, his mother lied and told him they sent nothing because they lived very far away.
-Once he grew up, he decided to visit his other family, and though she tried, his mother could not stop him.
+Once he grew up, he decided to visit his other family; and though she tried, his mother could not stop him.

-Upon learning the prince was coming, the Sakya clan sent all their noble children younger than the prince away to the countryside so nobody would need to bow down in respect to someone born from a slave.
-After a few days, as the prince was leaving, one of the prince’s soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
+Upon learning the prince was coming, the Sakya clan sent all their noble children younger than him away to the countryside so nobody would need to bow down in respect to someone born from a slave.
+A few days later, when the prince was leaving, one of his soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
 Now knowing how the Sakyas had disrespected both his mother and him, the prince vowed to destroy them when he became king.

-Safely back home, the commander-in-chief’s wife gave birth to twin boys sixteen times.
+Over time, the commander-in-chief’s wife gave birth to twin boys sixteen times.
 All thirty-two of their sons grew up to be heroic and perfect in every way.